WalkerMao/walkermao.github.io/_posts/2020-07-24-imbalanced-classification-part1.md

 Landis, J. R., & Koch, G. G. (1977).
 The measurement of observer agreement for categorical data. *biometrics*, 159-174.

 Weiss, G., & Provost, F. (2001).
 The Effect of Class Distribution on Classifier Learning: An Empirical Study. *Department of Computer Science*, Rutgers University.

-Chawla, N., & Bowyer, K., & Hall, L., & Kegelmeyer, W. (2002).
-SMOTE: Synthetic Minority Over-Sampling Technique. *Journal of Artificial Intelligence Research*, 16(1), 321–357.